-This essay question is asking about your involvement or service with a specific organization.
-The admissions committee is looking for you to demonstrate a genuine commitment to a cause - what the cause is doesn’t matter as much as the fact that you genuinely care about it.
+This essay question is asking about your involvement or service with a specific community.
+The admissions committee is looking for you to demonstrate a genuine commitment to a cause—what the cause is doesn't matter as much as the fact that you genuinely care about it.

-You should pick an organization that you’ve made real, lasting change at.
-Don’t choose the committee or group that sounds the best if you haven’t actually done a lot for them.
-For instance, if you were a member of your school’s Habitat for Humanity club but didn’t actually attend very many meetings, don’t talk about how meaningful it was to build houses for disadvantaged people just because you think it sounds nice.
+You should pick a community that you've made real, lasting change at.
+Don't choose something that sounds the best if you haven't actually done a lot for them.
+For instance, if you were a member of your school's Habitat for Humanity club but didn't actually attend very many meetings, don't talk about how meaningful it was to build houses for disadvantaged people just because you think it sounds nice.
 Any insincerity in your application will be very obvious.

 This prompt wants to know two things: first, have you taken on the responsibility of leading other people?
-Second, how do you deal with challenges?
+Second, what did it teach you about yourself?

-The admissions committee wants to know that you don’t shy away from leadership roles and growth opportunities.
-You don’t have to be president of a club or captain of a sports team to demonstrate leadership.
+The admissions committee wants to know that you don't shy away from mentorship roles and growth opportunities.
+You don't have to be president of a club or captain of a sports team to demonstrate leadership.
 Perhaps you took on the role of project coordinator for a classroom project or are section leader of a few instrumentalists in the band.
-The size of the role isn’t as important as the scope of your influence - how did your choices and actions influence others as well as your perception of yourself?
+The size of the role isn't as important as the scope of your influence—how did your choices and actions influence others as well as your perception of yourself?